Jamie Feeney: 2021

 Feeney was replaced as Sydney Roosters coach in February 2021 after moving to Queensland.

 On 14 June 2021, Feeney was announced as the inaugural coach of the Gold Coast Titans NRLW team, following the expansion of the competition for the 2021 season.

+2022

 With Feeney as coach, the Titans made the 2021 NRL Women's season finals (competition held in 2022), after finishing third on the ladder.
 The Titans were eliminated from the finals by St George Illawarra Dragons.
+Feeney was replaced by Karyn Murphy before the 2022 season commenced, when the Titans made the role full-time.

+He would later coach Marsden State High School to the 2022 Queensland schoolgirls rugby league title, with Marsden defeating Kirwin 36–16 in the final.

+2023

+In late 2022, Feeney joined Queensland Cup team Brisbane Tigers as an assistant coach, working with head coach Matt Church.